How do I check if Leadfeeder Tracker is working?

 If you can see that the script is on the page and firing you should be in good shape!
 Go have a nice big cup of coffee and give it an hour to ‘kick-off’.

-If you come back after an hour or so and you still don’t see that ‘reporting’ indicator there is one more thing you can check!
+If you come back after an hour or so and you still don’t see that reporting indicator, or it says reporting but things still aren't working, there is one more thing you can check!

-- Have a look at Tracker's traffic rules.
+Have a look at Leadfeeder Tracker's traffic rules.
 The hostname rules are set by default, however, changes may need to be made if you still aren’t seeing leads or the script as reporting.
-You will also see country and page url rules.
+You will also see country and page URL rules.
 These are the settings that specify information about the hostname (website) you are tracking as well as any limitations or exclusions that apply.